mrsuman2002/A_modular_Plugin-CodeChat/extensions/contents.rst

 **************************************
 CodeChat editor/IDE extensions/plugins
 **************************************
 This directory contains documentation for all supported text editor/IDE extensions/plugins.
+TODO: link to documentation for the universal extension.

 .. toctree::
     :maxdepth: 2